-The Irish Times “Best Place to Live in Ireland” competition in 2012, and the constant stream of visitors enjoying its gourmet restaurants, traditional music, surfing beaches, sailing and outdoor adventures in nearby Clew Bay certainly won’t argue with that view.
+The Irish Times “Best Place to Live in Ireland” competition in 2012, and the constant stream of visitors enjoying its gourmet restaurants, traditional Irish music, sailing and outdoor adventures in nearby Clew Bay certainly won’t argue with that view.

 There’s more to Mayo than Westport, of course.
-Think of cosmopolitan Castlebar town, or the National Museum of Country Life nearby.
+Think of cosmopolitan Castlebar town, the colorful weaves at Foxford Wollen Mills, or the National Museum of Country Life nearby.